bemson/subetha/PITCHME.md

 ---

-# Clients have fewer options
+# Clients have few

   * postMessage

 ---

-# postMessage is a hard sell
+# postMessage is hard

-Syntax example:
+Example syntax:

 ```
 window.postMessage('Hello!', 'otherdomain.com');
 ```
+|

- * Requires a window reference
+ * Requires a window reference|
  * Heavy code coordination

 ---

-# Why are clients so serious?
+# Why so serious?

 Browsers have defensive same-origin policies that protect client and server communication.
 This is a _good_ thing.